 Over-the-counter pain relievers may be used to dull the pain some of the time; however, narcotics are not advised as a fibromyalgia treatment option.

 Other medications, such as antidepressants, may also be used to treat the anxiety or depression that accompanies fibromyalgia.

 When the extensive pain a person is feeling is caused by spinal cord compression, cervical decompression surgery could provide some fibromyalgia pain relief.
 According to the National Fibromyalgia Research Association, 42 out of 45 people with fibromyalgia also exhibited signs of spinal cord compression.

-We advocate patients suffering from debilitating chronic pain to contact us for a free MRI review or to discuss symptoms with a spine surgeon to discover if the Bonati Spine Procedures could be a fibromyalgia treatment option.
+We advocate patients suffering from debilitating chronic pain to contact us for an MRI review or to discuss symptoms with a spine surgeon to discover if the Bonati Spine Procedures could be a fibromyalgia treatment option.